 Must-See Attractions for All Visitors

 The New York State Capitol Building is a must-see attraction for all visitors to Albany County.
-Free guided tours are available Monday through Friday at 10:00 AM and 12:00 PM.
+Free guided tours are available Monday through Friday at 10:00 AM, 12:00 PM and 2:00 PM.
 Tour guests are treated to a complete history of the building – ghost stories, unfinished carvings, famous inhabitants and all!
 Even if you don't have time for a tour, wander through the halls on your own and take in the splendor of the Million Dollar Staircase, the Senate Chamber, or the War Room.
-Please note as of January 10, 2022 all visitors must show proof of vaccination or proof of a negative COVID test within the past 48 hours.

 During the warm weather months, enjoy a Hudson River sightseeing cruise with Dutch Apple Cruises.
 The first half of the cruise is narrated by a Hudson River Historian who tells tales of the city and points out landmark sights along the river.
 On the second half of the cruise, relax under the sun and enjoy the riverside views.